 London, Laurel County, Kentucky is also home to the Laurel County History and Genealogy Center.
 It is housed in a revamped 8,000 square foot barn, next to a renovated barn turned event facility at Heritage Hills Park at the end of Falls Road.
 You can learn more about these historic features of London – Laurel County below.

 The Laurel County History Museum and Genealogy Center is striving to make sure that Laurel County and the rest of the world remembers our history from the time before the Wilderness Road until yesterday.
 We want to honor the people who fought in our wars, who settled the area, who became famous, and those who have made a difference in the area simply by living here.

 The Museum and Genealogy Center is 501-c3 and therefore any donations are tax deductible.
 It has been created, managed, and staffed by volunteers.
 London-Laurel Tourism has been and still is our staunchest supporter, but there is always room for more support.
 You can volunteer, contribute monetarily, donate artifacts, provide documentation, and attend events.
 This is YOUR history as well as ours.
 Help us preserve it for future generations.

 Civil War battlefields are part of our national heritage; scenes of struggle and sacrifice where American soldiers lost their lives.
-Camp Wildcat Preservation Foundation works to preserve, protect and interpret this unique battlefield so that future generations can learn about the sacrifices made here.
+Camp Wildcat Preservation Foundation was incorporated in 1994 with goals to preserve, protect and interpret this battlefield for future generations.